 Why Does a Dirty Filter Cause my Furnace to Stop Blowing Hot?

 Believe it or not, your furnace filter can attract so much dirt that it gets blocked.
 The more dirt and debris it contains, the less air can flow freely through the filter.
-When air gets trapped inside your furnace, the furnace begins to overheat.
-Every furnace is equipped with a high limit switch, this is crucial to ensure your furnace doesn’t cause a fire, or worse, explode.
-The high limit switch turns your burners off when the furnace begins to overheat.
+When the air gets trapped inside your furnace, the furnace begins to overheat.
+Every furnace is equipped with a high-limit switch, this is crucial to ensure your furnace doesn’t cause a fire, or worse, explode.
+The high-limit switch turns your burners off when the furnace begins to overheat.
 This also keeps your heat exchanger from cracking under pressure.

 Other Reasons for Cold Air